Frits Purperhart

 Frits Lambertus Purperhart (25 December 1944 – 29 September 2016) was a Surinamese football manager and player, a member of the Suriname Olympic Committee board of directors as well as being a board member for the National broadcasting network Telesur in Suriname.

 As a player, he played in the Surinamese Hoofdklasse for Ajax, NAKS and S.V.
 Leo Victor, as well as playing for the Suriname national team.
 He has also managed both Leo Victor and the Suriname national team during the span of his career.

 He is considered to be one of the greatest footballers in the history of the sport in Suriname, having finished as the league's top scorer twice, winning the Surinamese Footballer of the Year award on two occasions as well.

-Career
+Club career

 Purperhart began his career on the Mr. Bronsplein sport terrain in Paramaribo, Suriname where he was picked up by one of the local clubs, namely Ajax.
 His father urged him to transfer to NAKS, where he was coaching at the time, and Purperhart stepped over.
 After two seasons Purperhart transferred to S.V.
 Leo Victor.
 He helped the club to secure its second national title in his first season with the club.
 Known for his ability to score from a free kick, he is considered one of Suriname's best goal scorers of all time.
 In 1966 and in 1967 he won the Surinamese Footballer of the Year award consecutively, and in 1965 he became captain of S.V.
 Leo Victor.
 In 1970 and in 1972 he finished as the league's top scorer.